THE ULTIMATE IRELAND TRAVEL GUIDE

 Some of the best shopping I found on my Ireland travel was in Galway.
 There was so many shops (big and small) to pop into and each has it’s own charm.
 You’ll also find a pub on nearly every street corner.
 It’s a smaller version of Dublin with a local vibe.

-+ galway: best pub for traditional irish music
+- CRANE BAR: best for traditional Irish music

 IRELAND HOTELS